-The following discussion and analysis of the financial condition and results of Nuvve's operations should be read in combination with Nuvve's consolidated financial statements and the notes to those statements appearing elsewhere in this report.
-This discussion and analysis should also be read together with Nuvve's pro forma financial information as of December 31, 2020, for the annual periods ended December 31, 2020 and December 31, 2019, respectively.
+The following discussion and analysis of the financial condition and results of Nuvve's operations should be read in combination with Nuvve's consolidated financial statements and the notes to those statements appearing elsewhere in this prospectus.
+This discussion and analysis should also be read together with Nuvve's pro forma financial information for the three months ended March 31, 2021 and for the year ended December 31, 2020.
 This discussion and analysis contains forward-looking statements reflecting our management's current expectations that involve risks, uncertainties and assumptions.
 See the section entitled "Cautionary Note Regarding Forward-Looking Statements."
-Our actual results and the timing of events may differ materially from those described in or implied by these forward-looking statements due to a number of factors, including those discussed below and elsewhere in this report, particularly those set forth under "Risk Factors."
+Our actual results and the timing of events may differ materially from those described in or implied by these forward-looking statements due to a number of factors, including those discussed below and elsewhere in this prospectus, particularly those set forth under "Risk Factors."